Skip to main content

 On May 23, 2022 Texas filed a motion for a preliminary injunction, asking Judge Kacsmaryk to block the asylum regulation while this case is fully litigated.
 Thereafter, Judge Kacsmaryk set a schedule for the parties to engage in limited discovery (a process by which each side can request documents and testimony from the other) regarding Texas’s standing to bring this lawsuit.
 In July, however, Texas withdrew its motion for a preliminary injunction, and the parties sought a more extended schedule for the case.

 The parties completed discovery in early September 2023 and then briefed the Biden Administration’s motion to dismiss this case in its entirety.
 Judge Kacsmaryk issued a short opinion denying the motion to dismiss on February 6, 2024.
-DOJ subsequently filed a motion for reconsideration of that decision, which the parties are currently briefing; that briefing will complete by the end of May 2024.
+DOJ subsequently filed a motion for reconsideration of that decision, but after briefing, Judge Kacsmaryk denied that motion as well (even though, in the interim, a federal district court in Louisiana reached the opposite legal conclusions, dismissing the essentially identical challenge to the same regulation brought by 19 other states).

 Technical Summary